Updated: Jan 17

 By combining Time Line TherapyTM, Hypnosis and Neurolinguistic (NLP) techniques you can change your mindset develop coping techniques.

 At Mind Evolution Company, our fully trained coaches can help you to overcome your negative emotions.
-Following a free, no obligation consultation, we work with you to put together a bespoke, 1-2-1 personal development plan of anywhere between 4 to 8 sessions, plus personal challenges to help you manage your emotions and feelings.
+Following a free, no obligation consultation, we work with you to put together a bespoke, 1-2-1 personal development transformational plan, plus personal challenges to help you manage your emotions and feelings.
 Get in touch today for details.